Hadronic tau decays at higher orders in QCD: Final predictions of the higher-order coefficients

 \section{Final predictions of the higher-order coefficients}

-In this section we present our final estimates for the higher-order perturbative coefficients $c_{5,1}-c_{12,1}$, obtained using the Shanks sequence transformation and its modified variants constructed through the Wynn's $\varepsilon$ algorithm, applied to the truncated perturbative expansion of $\delta^{(0)}$.
+In this section, we present our final estimates for the higher-order perturbative coefficients $c_{5,1}$–$c_{12,1}$ obtained from the sequence-transformation methods discussed in the preceding sections.
+The analysis is based on the application of nonlinear sequence transformations to the truncated perturbative expansion of $\delta^{(0)}$, using both three and four known coefficients as input.

+As outlined earlier, the sequence transformations considered in this work have been classified according to the rational approximations they generate.
+In particular, methods that yield identical rational structures at lowest order produce numerically identical predictions for the higher-order coefficients.
+To avoid redundancy and double counting, such equivalent results have been presented only once in the respective sections, and are not repeated here.

+The Pad\'e-equivalent methods, comprising the Shanks transformation and the modified formulation of Wynn’s $\varepsilon$-algorithm, generate identical predictions and are therefore represented by a single set of results.
+Similarly, the Brezinski $\theta$-algorithm and the modified Wynn’s $\rho$-algorithm are found to yield identical numerical estimates when four input coefficients are used, reflecting their common sensitivity to the asymptotic structure of the perturbative series.
+In this case, the results from the $\rho$-algorithm serve as an independent validation of those obtained from the $\theta$-algorithm and are therefore not listed separately.

+The Sedogbo--Sablonni\`ere modification of Wynn’s $\varepsilon$-algorithm provides an additional, largely independent estimate.
+While its predictions are in close numerical agreement with those of the Pad\'e-equivalent methods, small deviations arise in the higher-order coefficients when only three input coefficients are used.
+However, this difference disappears when four coefficients are employed, where all methods converge to the same result.

+The regularised variants of the $\varepsilon$-algorithm, characterised by the introduction of regulator parameters, provide further independent estimates by modifying the analytic structure of the underlying rational approximations.
+In particular, the $\alpha$-regularization introduces a controlled deformation of the effective asymptotic growth, while the $\eta$-regularization implements a finite resolution that stabilises the transformation in the vicinity of the saddle point.
+Their unified $(\alpha,\eta)$ formulation combines these effects, allowing for a simultaneous treatment of growth deformations and resolution effects.
+These variants help control numerical instabilities and probe the sensitivity of the results to subleading contributions.